Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

-A well-balanced posture requires minimal muscular effort from the body to stay in a position or to perform an action.
-The right alignment between the head, torso, and the arms and legs will give us that balance and allow us to move with ease.
-Playing the violin with balanced posture prevents fatigue and injuries, and at the same time, enhances our tone and accuracy.
+A well-balanced posture requires minimal muscular effort to remain in a position or to execute an action.
+The right alignment between the head, torso, and the arms and legs gives us that balance and allows us to move with ease.
+Playing the violin with a good posture prevents fatigue and injuries, and at the same time, enhances our tone and accuracy.

 Legs and Feet